JonMLangel/busyapi/README.md

-# Open Discussion  -  Jonathon Langel
+# busyapi - Jonathon Langel

+## RESULTS:

+**Requests per minute at start of project**: 194004

+**Requests per minute after architecture review and code changes**: 383392

+####What went well?
+- After making code changes, we were able to almost double the number of requests handled by the application.

+#### What was flubbed?
+- We didn't get the number of requests to be 1 million per minute.

+####What could have been done differently or in addition to the current changes?
+- I think it would have been valuable to spend time uploading this project to AWS or other cloud service and attempting to use load balancing to accomplish the task.
+Using my local machine, I was limited to the number of CPUs(8), where if we were up on AWS, we could have sparked up multiple EC2 instances with much more computing power.

+# Open Discussion/Ideas

 - What can make Node handle POST requests at a rate of 16666.66/s?? (~1m requests / min)
-     - Remove the Express framework and use the raw node server interface
      - What is the speed of the application dependent on?
          - Node is single-threaded, relying heavily on the processor of what is currently running the application.
              - memory limit of 512MB on 32-bit systems and 1GB on 64-bit systems
      - How can we alter the architecture of the application to accomplish the requirements?
+         - Remove the Express framework and use the raw node server interface0
          - Job Control - Master/Child processes to control the jobs that are being done on the application.
             - Add Clusters to handle the requests
          - Host on Amazon EC2 and use Elastic Load balancing to correctly route heavy loads to various EC2 instances of the application.
      - What is the current state of the application?
-        - Run benchmark tests with node package loadtest
+        - Run benchmark tests with node package loadtest (See Below)
         - Data is currently not being stored.
             - Could add MongoDB or SQL support but not a requirement.
 Will skip for now with respect to time constraint.

 # Changelog

-1. Ran example POST request for Proof of Concept.
+1. Ran example POST request from README for Proof of Concept.

 2. Add loadtest package to my machine.
     - Add loadtest executable to record the number of requests the API can handle in 15 seconds.